Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Problem Statement

 We consider the following problem: The input consists of a depth image $\mathbf{D}^t$ of a tabletop scene with one object and the pusher at time $t$, the starting position $\mathbf{p}^t$ of the pusher and its movement between this and the next timestep $\mathbf{u}^{t} = \mathbf{p}^{t+1} - \mathbf{p}^t$.
 With this information, the models need to predict the object position $\mathbf{o}^t$ before the push is applied and its movement $\mathbf{v_o}^{t} = \mathbf{o}^{t+1} - \mathbf{o}^t$ due to the push.

 This can be divided into two subproblems: \paragraph{Perception} Extract a suitable state representation of the scene at time $t$ (before the push) $\mathbf{x}^t$ from the input image.
-This representation should contain the object position $\mathbf{o}^t$.
+The form of $\mathbf{x}^t$ depends on the following prediction model, we only require that $\mathbf{x}^t$ contains the object position $\mathbf{o}^t$.

 \paragraph{Prediction} Given the state representation $\mathbf{x}^t$, the position $\mathbf{p}^t$ of the pusher and its movement $\mathbf{u}^{t:t+1}$, predict how the object will move:

 In the following sections, we will introduce an analytical model for computing $f_{prediction}$ and the dataset of real robot pushes that we use for training and evaluation.